thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ## Competitions and Your Community

-Among a Delegate’s responsibilities are fostering the health of their local cubing community.
+Among a Delegate's responsibilities are fostering the health of their local cubing community.
 Every cubing community is different, with a unique combination of factors that determine the best competition frequency, size, and event selection for the community.

 ### Competition Frequency